 A job teaching history at Duke, a monograph, a textbook and a smattering of articles followed, interrupted at various junctures by meeting my fellow-historian husband and giving birth to a son and a daughter.
 Then, some ten years later, came an “aha moment” in my writing life.
-I had signed up for a creative writing workshop because I was aware, very dimly, that I wanted, needed, to nurture this capacity in myself.
+I had signed up for a creative writing workshop because I was aware, very dimly, that I wanted to nurture this capacity in myself.
 When the novelist-cum-instructor at the workshop remarked, “Of course you are all here because you have writing projects you are working on,” I thought, “except me.”
 Then I realized I had pages and pages of a memoir as well as some essay drafts already in hand.
-I needed (and still need) practice – a lot of it - with craft, but I had already launched my creative writing life, and had not truly known it until that moment.
+I needed practice – a lot of it - with craft, but I had already launched my creative writing life, and had not truly known it until that moment.

 I have been fortunate, too, to live and conduct research in Italy, France and Great Britain and to have often taken family with me.
-Home most of the time now is Winston-Salem, North Carolina, where I live with my husband and (sometimes) with our now college-aged children, all accomplished writers in their own right.
+Home most of the time now is Winston-Salem, North Carolina, where I live with my husband and (sometimes) with our now twenty-something children, all accomplished writers in their own right.
 My passions beyond reading and writing include travel (unsurprising), cooking (unsurprising for a French historian), and an addiction to World Cup Soccer.
 But it is hard to beat the pleasure of finding my son’s or daughter’s writing waiting in my email’s inbox.